 I delight in keynotes.
 I've given keynotes at various state-level conferences, and I was a Featured Speaker at the International Literacy Association's 2019 annual conference.
 This video does a good job giving a sense of my keynotes, although it is a bit dated.

-When districts hire me, they sometimes like me to give a K-12 keynote to start off a PD day, and then they ask me to lead a breakout or two during the late morning and/or early afternoon that is specifically geared to secondary literacy.
-This format works quite well.
+When districts hire me, they sometimes like me to give a K-12 keynote to start off a PD day, and then they ask me to lead a breakout or two during the late morning and/or early afternoon that is specifically geared to secondary literacy, a specific chapter of my book, or student motivation.
+This keynote-breakout format works quite well.

 What happens when I contact Dave using the form at the bottom of this page?